albertopeam/clean-architecture/README.md

 #### Swift: unit test without dependencies

 Sample is a simple class that only returns empty if content is nil or the current content if not nil.
-There are a couple of test cases that cover all equivalence classes.

 ```swift
 class Sample {